apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Watch 11 minutes of Final Fantasy VII Rebirth gameplay features — and the final trailer**
+**House GOP fails to pass Israel package as congressional impasse continues**

-You can read more about it [here](https://www.theverge.com/2024/2/6/24064121/final-fantasy-vii-rebirth-final-trailer-gameplay-video).
+You can read more about it [here](https://www.washingtonpost.com/national-security/2024/02/06/house-israel-aid-bill-fails/).

 ## Requirements
 - Python 3.8